Hurricane Preparedness, Safety and Emergency Planning for Pets.

 Even though microchips make for very happy reunions, the finder of your pet may not take your pet to be scanned, therefore ID tags make for easy visual.

-As an added ID you can always write your telephone with indelible ink maker on the belly of your pet.
+As an added ID you can always write your telephone with indelible ink maker on the belly of your pet or you can use make this very temporary quick tag.
+See picture to the right.

 5. Have A Plan.
 Have a plan and follow that plan, pick a leader and follow the leader!

-Call ahead, so you know which evacuation shelters are near you that allows pets and ask what their requirements are.
+Call ahead, so you know which evacuation shelters are near you, and which ones are the ones that allow pets, ask what their requirements are.

 7. As you pack for yourself, pack for you pets.